Posts

-Showing posts with the label Shunji Iwai
+Showing posts with label Shunji Iwai.
+Show all posts

 My love letter to Iwai Shunji's Love Letter

-I wrote this on Facebook last month, after watching Iwai Shunji's Love Letter at the Tokyo International Film Festival.
-I have seen this film countless times in various forms, on VCD, on DVD, on digital file, either on TV or on computer, but never on the big screen, so that particular screening in Tokyo left me overwhelmed, and of course, nostalgic.
-Here's my love letter to the film Love Letter: I saw Iwai Shunji's Love Letter (2005) on the big screen today.
-Sometimes you see a film at the right time, at the right age, so you fall in love with it in ways you cannot imagine.
 It was 1998.
 I was 14 when I first saw Love Letter, I think this might be the film that made me fell in love with Japanese cinema, the emotional impact it left me was immense.
 The lyricism, the romanticism, the pain of unspoken love and the melancholy of memories, I was intoxicated by these vivid feelings through this film.
-I loved a little more, contemplated a little more, daydreamed a little mo
+I loved a little more, contemplated a little more, daydreamed a little more, became more obsessed with the snow.
+Films can do these things to you, when you see it at the right time, at the right age.

 Asian New Talent 2011 Award Ceremony

-Yup, got back from Shanghai last night.
 The Asian New Talent Award Competition was established in 2004 by the Shanghai International Film Festival for Asian filmmakers making their first or second film, kinda like Pusan's NEW CURRENTS competition, or Rotterdam's Tiger Awards.
-The award ceremony was held on the 17th of June. (here are the results )

 Conversations between Iwai Shunji and Tan Chui Mui

-An early phone call from Malaysian filmmaker Tan Chui Mui woke me up this morning.
-It was 7 in the morning, her assistant passed me stuff before I came to Shanghai so I could pass it to her.
-So I met her 20 minutes later for breakfast.
-She told me she was going to have an interview of sorts for Japanese filmmaker Iwai Shunji's official website .
 Like many of my Japanese film lovers of my generation, I was captivated by his works like LOVE LETTER (still a personal all-time favourite) and ALL ABOUT LILY CHOU-CHOU during my youth.
 I fell in love with LOVE LETTER when I was 13, that was 14 years ago, and my love never wavered.
 It was through his influences that I make my films that some have considered visually poetic and sensitive.
-Thus I followed Mui along for their meeting.

 An Interview with Justin Isis

-Justin Isis lacks abdominal definition For me, literature should be as exciting and energising as pop music.
+For me, literature should be as exciting and energising as pop music.
 I am now 37 years of age, and of a generation for whom pop music was both a personal journey of discovery and something that has always been there.
 I suppose that for those younger than me, at least the 'has always been there' part of this description must hold, if not all of it.
 It has been a source of puzzlement to me, therefore, that the sensibility of pop music – all that is best about it in spontaneity, daring and role-play – somehow has not managed to permeate the world of literature.
 I don't mean this in any superficial sense, that authors should all start wearing shades and writing in American hipster slang (by golly!).
 No, literature need not relinquish any intellectual depth by learning from pop music – it can even gain some.
-Because, for me, interests in literature and pop music were equivalent and intertwined, when I first started having work pub

 Back in Tokyo, back to editing KINGYO

 I've returned to Tokyo since Sunday night.
 It's been a hectic few days.
-I actually had a film shoot in Klang on Saturday and had managed to do another quick short film with the help of Lesly and Han, that film was an experiment with the Nikon D90, which I saw Ming Jin and Lesly used for their short film, THAT DAY WE WOKE UP .
+I actually had a film shoot in Klang on Saturday and had managed to do another quick short film with the help of Lesly and Han, that film was an experiment with the Nikon D90, which I saw Ming Jin and Lesly used for their short film, THAT DAY WE WOKE UP.
 To be able to complete another short film, what a joy!

 Interview with 'Thoughts On Films'